Developer – Nintendo R&D 1

 Producer – Gunpei Yokoi

-Super Mario Land is one of the most outstanding Game Boy game to me for a number of reasons.
+Super Mario Land is one of the most outstanding Game Boy games for me for a number of reasons.
 Developed by Nintendo R&D 1 and produced by the late great Gunpei Yokoi.
-Super Mario Land for me, definitely earns its place as one of the more fairly memorable instalments in the illustrious Super Mario franchise.
+Super Mario Land for me, definitely earns its place as one of the more fairly memorable installments in the illustrious Super Mario franchise.

 Graphics – 9/10

-Carrying on from Super Mario 3, Super Mario Land present players with a pretty decent level of variety in level design, with courses ranging from being influenced by Egyptian and Chinese cultures, as well as other courses having the more classic Super Mario feel to them.
-The variety in level design compensates for the initial lack of colour on the Game Boy’s screen nicely.
-But what I absolutely love about this game, and the biggest source of childhood memory for me personally, is it’s stellar soundtrack.
-Composed by Hirokazu Tanaka, the theme for the first level in particular has had a huge nostalgic impact on the gaming community, and does a flawless job of setting the happy-go-lucky tone of the entire game.
+Carrying on from Super Mario 3, Super Mario Land presents players with a pretty decent level of variety in level design, with courses ranging from being influenced by Egyptian and Chinese cultures, as well as other courses having the more classic Super Mario feel to them.
+The variety in level design compensates for the initial lack of color on the Game Boy’s screen nicely.
+But what I absolutely love about this game and the biggest source of childhood memory for me personally, is its stellar soundtrack.
+Composed by Hirokazu Tanaka, the theme for the first level, in particular, has had a huge nostalgic impact on the gaming community, and does a flawless job of setting the happy-go-lucky tone of the entire game.